radiantearth/stac-spec/extensions/version/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

 This extension allows to version STAC Collections and STAC Items.
 Therefore, it also allows to deprecate legacy versions.
+Only fields and possible link relation types are defined in this extension, but it does NOT suggest any versioning best practices to structure static or dynamic catalogs.
+Instead check the [Versioning Best Practices for Static and Dynamic Catalogs](../../best-practices.md).

 This extension applies to STAC Items and STAC Collections.